SayaliK11/Execute-ARGProfile/execute.md

 ---

-This repository provides a practical execution workflow for running ARGprofiler locally ,not a replacement for the official documentation.
+This repository provides a practical execution workflow for running ARGprofiler locally, and is not a replacement for the official documentation.